cgoliver/cgoliver.github.io/_posts/2021-11-14-brocki-and-aesthetics.md

 No doubt everyone reading this has been in a heated disagreent about the proper way to carry out these sacrifices.
 Making matters more difficult is the fact that this situation is seemingly so new that we lack language to express truths that are being called into question which had been comfortably dormant until now.
 Lack of adequate language leads to frustration, and frustration handicaps arguments to the point of futility.
-I write this to introduce some language that will hopefully simplify debates on this issue and ideally bring some common ground.
+I write this to introduce some old and familiar language to this new situation that will hopefully simplify debates open up some common ground.
 To start, I will set up a basic framework for understanding the way we reason through moral situations.
-Using this framework I will examine the slippery question of 'should we continue wearing masks (or other such novel COVID practices)?'.
+Using this framework I will examine the surprisingly difficult question of 'should we continue wearing masks (or other such novel COVID practices)?'.
-I try to bring discussions as close to common ground and being as uncontroversial as possible, by speaking in terms of beauty, i.e. moving towards human universals.

 ---

-First, a preamble to set up some common language for the rest of the discussion.
 Before undertaking any sacrifice we implicitly or explicitly crunch some numbers to decide whether such a sacrifice is worth making.
 We hope that when doing this, we are aware of all the relevant facts, and have sound judgement to digest these facts and turn them into action.
 More specifically, we say that any individual or collective action stems from a decision that we make given a set of facts and values.